Multi-person 3D pose estimation from unlabelled data: Related work

-In relation to the \textbf{3D pose estimation} problem, fueled by the outstanding advances in 2D estimations, many works have tried to utilize these models for lifting 3D poses from the 2D points \cite{Wang2021}.
-Many of them retrieve 3D human poses from monocular views \cite{li20143d, Pavlakos2017, Moreno-Noguer2017}, though they suffer from the unavoidable ill-posed problem of having several potential 3D poses from a single 2D representation. \textbf{Multi-view images} can reduce this ambiguity significantly, providing models more robust against occlusions and noise.
-However, multi-view HPE with \textbf{multiple people} introduces the challenge of matching each person's keypoints among the images of the different cameras.
-Previous works have addressed this problem with algorithms based on appearance and geometric information \cite{dong2021fast, Belagiannis2016}.
-Thus, \textit{Dong et al.} \cite{dong2021fast} create affinity matrices based on the appearance between two views and use them as input to their model to infer the correspondence matrix.
+In relation to the \textbf{3D pose estimation} problem, fuelled by the outstanding advances in 2D estimations, many works have tried to utilise these models for estimating 3D poses from the 2D points~\cite{Wang2021}.
+Many of them retrieve 3D human poses from monocular views~\cite{li20143d,rogez2019lcr,XNect_SIGGRAPH2020,Pavlakos2017,Moreno-Noguer2017}, although they suffer from the unavoidable fact that monocular depth estimation is an ill-posed problem, as multiple potential 3D poses are possible given a single 2D projection. \textbf{Multi-camera} systems can reduce this ambiguity significantly, and increase their robustness against occlusions and noise.
+However, multi-view Human Pose Estimation with \textbf{multiple people} introduces the challenge of matching each person's set of keypoints among the images of the different cameras.
+Previous works have addressed this problem with algorithms based on appearance and geometric information~\cite{dong2021fast, Belagiannis2016}. \cite{dong2021fast} create affinity matrices based on the appearance between two views and use them as input to their model to infer the correspondence matrix.